lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

-SPEAR-calculator accepts only data in the long format, we can use melt() to bring data from the wide into the long format:
+The SPEAR-calculator accepts only data in the long format, we can use melt() from the reshape 2 package to bring data from the wide into the long format:

 ```r
 # bring data to long format